tomography/tomobank/docs/index.rst

-The X-ray Tomography Data Bank or TomoBank, provides a repository of experimental and simulated data sets with the aim to foster collaboration among computational scientists, beamline scientists and experimentalists, to accelerate their implementation in the synchrotron facility production software and to advance the development of tomographic reconstruction methods.
+The X-ray Tomography Data Bank or TomoBank, provides a repository of experimental and simulated data sets with the aim to foster collaboration among computational scientists, beamline scientists and experimentalists, to accelerate the development of tomographic reconstruction and 3D visualization methods and to speed up their implementation in the various synchrotron facility data analysis software packages.

 Features
 --------

-* Tomographic data bank
+* Tomographic datasets and phantom repository
 * Python scripts to read and reconstruct all data sets